antvis/G2/site/docs/manual/core/transform.en.md

 Bin is mainly used to aggregate numerical data, and Group is mainly used for discrete data.

-## Multiple conversions
+## Multiple Transform

-We can also declare multiple conversions at the same time.
-For example, in the penguin example above, if we consider one more data dimension: the gender of the penguin, we can declare Bin and StackY conversions continuously.
+We can also declare multiple transform at the same time.
+For example, in the penguin example above, if we consider one more data dimension: the gender of the penguin, we can declare Bin and StackY transform continuously.

 ```js | ob
 (() => {